-Every week (twice weekly during fire season) we meet on the air for a Radio Check-In to make sure everyone’s OK and listening for anyone who isn’t OK.
+Every week, we meet up “on the air” for a Radio Check-In to make sure everyone is OK (and twice weekly during fire season which is coming earlier every year, have you noticed?).
+We also listen for anyone who isn’t there and practice relaying messages for those in hard-to-reach neighborhoods or with less powerful radios.
 These Check-Ins are managed by one of our volunteers who serves as Network Control.
-“NetCon” is the person who provides the ‘control tower’ function, directing everyone to speak in order so we learn how to listen as much as we practice how to say things efficiently when our turn comes to speak.
+“NetCon” is the person who provides the ‘air traffic control tower’ function, directing everyone to speak in order so we learn how to listen as much as we practice how to say things efficiently when our turn comes to speak.

-Ideally, everyone in our community will learn how to be Network Control in case there’s an emergency in their own backyard and they need to call on others to rally to help them.
-Here’s an easy step to get you started: learn how to be the director in a directed radio network (aka “Network Control”).
+Here’s an easy way to get started: read a script out loud and learn how to direct a directed radio network (be “Network Control”).
 It’s quite easy to do — just use a script (this one, or an improved version).
-It’s important to write down who you hear checking in, so we made it easy: just print out the last page!
+It’s also important to write down who you hear checking in, so we made that easy too: just print out the last page!

 PAGE 1 of the PDF features our RS Code matrix, which can help you tell people quickly how well you can hear them (in case there’s anything they can do to improve their signal, like standing a few feet away).

-PAGES 2—4 are an early draft of the VERN Network Control Script (v071d), adapted for our current CAVERN network groups.
-CryptoRights is working with the CAC Communications committee to improve this Script through trial and error and we will introduce the improved material back into a future VERN script.
-Meanwhile, folks can become familiar with how we conduct the weekly Check-Ins.
+PAGE 2 starts the VERN Network Control Script (the specific version number is in the footer), adapted for our current CAVERN network’s groups.
+CryptoRights is working with the Cobb Communications Committee to improve this NetCon Script through trial and error (which is why we need you to try reading it) and we will introduce any improvements into the next NetCon script.
+Meanwhile, folks can become familiar with how we conduct the weekly Check-Ins by just listening in.
 Everyone is encouraged to try being “NetCon” at least once or twice.

-We appreciate any constructive feedback you might send to: NetCon [at] CAVERN.mobi
+* Yeah… that never happens… but still, we appreciate any constructive feedback you might email to: NetCon [at] CAVERN.mobi